ZihanX14/BareBones/README.md

     The C programming language (or optionally C++) to write the high level parts of your kernel.
     The GRUB bootloader to bootload your kernel using the Multiboot boot protocol that loads us into 32-bit protected mode with paging disabled.
     The ELF as the executable format that gives us control of where and how the kernel is loaded.

+GCC Cross-compiler:
+a cross-compiler is a compiler that runs on platform A (the host), but generates executables for platform B (the target).

+gcc-14.3.0
+gdb-16.3
+binutils-2.44

+export PREFIX="$HOME/opt/cross"
+export TARGET=i686-elf
+export PATH="$PREFIX/bin:$PATH"